-The Company is a Canadian mineral company engaged in the evaluation, acquisition, exploration, development and exploitation of precious metal properties in Mexico and Chile.
+The Company is a Canadian mineral company engaged in the evaluation, acquisition, exploration, development and exploitation of precious metal properties in Mexico, Chile and the USA.
 The Company has two producing silver-gold mines in Mexico: the Guanaceví Mine in Durango acquired in 2004 and the Bolañitos Mine in Guanajuato acquired in 2007.
-In addition to operating these two mines, the Company is advancing two exploration and development projects in Mexico: the Terronera property in Jalisco acquired in 2010 that is now in the feasibility stage, and the prospective Parral properties in Chihuahua acquired in 2016.
+In addition to operating these two mines, the Company is advancing one development and three exploration projects in Mexico: the Terronera property in Jalisco acquired in 2010 that is now in the development stage, the prospective Pitarrilla property in Durango State acquired in 2022 and the Parral properties in Chihuahua acquired in 2016.

-Over the past six years, the Company has acquired and advanced three exploration projects in northern Chile: Aida project (silver), Paloma project (gold) and the Cerro Marquez project (copper-molybdenum-gold).
+The Company has two exploration projects in northern Chile that have been advanced over the past seven years: the Aida project (silver) and the Paloma project (gold).